What Is Somatics — And How Does It Actually Work?

 It’s because the nervous system doesn’t update through insight alone.

-Trauma — and chronic stress — are not just memories.
+Trauma — and chronic stress — aren’t just memories.

 That’s where somatics comes in.